ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 ROBERT P. HURRLE SCHOLARSHIP FUND – Fund #5282

-This scholarship supports Social Work students who are completing their field internships in a foreign country or students who are studying abroad.
+This scholarship supports Social Work students completing field internships in a foreign country or studying abroad.

 SARAH SEALEY MORRILL SCHOLARSHIP – Fund #5258